cacttus/sketchy/README.md

 ## Bundling  (.exe, .rpm, .deb, appimage,  etc.)

-To bundle the application into an .exe, .rpm, .deb, AppImage, or other standalone format run:
+1. In Linux run `bundle.sh` to create a production build and bundle.

+2. or, after a build, run:

   `npx electron-builder`

   After building this application.
 (Make sure `build-dev.sh` is run first so contents are copied.)

 Binary is placed in `/dist/`.